 Rhoback Golf Shirts

 We sung the praises of Rhoback shirts in our article Stylish Golf Shirts – Four Trending Brands, but wanted to give a shout-out in this article too to the 2 golf shirts in their portfolio, 20% of the sales proceeds of which goes to charity.
 The Pipes and Drums benefits The Emerald Society Pipes & Drums which is a nonprofit organization composed entirely of either retired or active New York City Firefighters.
-The Reeve benefits Team Reeve which is the active campaign arm of the Christopher & Dana Reeve Foundation, making a difference to those living with paralysis.

 DIFF is built on the principle that designer eyewear should be affordable, fashionable and socially conscious.
 DIFF partners with Sightsavers, an international organization leading the charge to provide vision to billions of people around the world.
 Every pair of DIFFs sold helps to provide the gift of sight to someone in need through eye exams, surgeries, glasses, medicines and more.
 And they are pretty cool looking glasses too, also collaborating with celebrities and athletes as well as the Marvel and Star Wars brands.